tylergoza/jekyll-blog.tyeltech.com/about.md

 ---
+title: About
 layout: page
-title: About
-permalink: /about/
+permalink: "/about/"
 ---

+## Welcome to the tyeltech blog!

+Glad you found us.
+We blog about technology and try to keep it simple for beginners and interesting for advanced users.

+We hope you find something of interest on our site.

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+This blog is powered by Jekyll.
+You can find out basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

-You can find the source code for Minima at GitHub:
+You can find the source code for the Minima Theme (that our theme is based on) at GitHub:
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima)